taskyourself/taskyourself.github.io/index.md

 Start-ups and small companies do not have a well-adjusted organization scheme.
 People tend to struggle with defining what their activities and attributions should be, as, in the beginning, a business is rather chaotic on a day to day basis.
-A bad task-management system leads to inefficient practises that translate directly into financial loses.
+A bad task-management system leads to inefficient practises that could translate into financial loses.

 ## Our solution
 `TaskYourself` is a web application for efficient project management.